AsteRiA004/Rounds-Calculator/README.md

 - **Attack speed**

-<span style="font-size:30px;">Installation</span>
+## Installation
 Clone this repository or download the ZIP file.
 Inside the folder, open a command prompt and run:

 ```bash
 pip install -r requirements.txt
 ```

-Disclaimer: Many of the damage values were found through vigorous in-game testing.
+Disclaimer: Many of the damage values were found through rigorous in-game testing.
 Because of that, actual damage values may not exactly coincide with in-game experience.
 Keep that in mind while using the program!